11:12

 Let's keep it simple.

-What we're all looking for is in our moment of need,
+Is in our moment of need,

 And we don't always have to get this right,

-Only 33% of the time,
+Only 33% of the time.

 Is our partner there for us?

-Am I there for my wife in this?
+Am I there for my wife?

-Is for somebody to leave.
+It's for somebody to leave.

-I'm an expert at leaving.
+I'm an expert I believe in.

 Not only am I not there,